SeabookChen/seabookchen.net/_posts/2013-11-17-run-selenium-webdriver-ui-tests-against-jekyll-site-on-travis-ci.md

 Before building Jekyll and running Selenium UI tests on Travis CI, some necessary gems need to be installed.
-To do so, within the `before_install` section of `.travis.yml` file, type in the following commands to install gems, in this case `jekyll`, `cucumber` and `selenium-webdriver`.
+To do so, within the `before_install` section of `.travis.yml` file, add in the following commands to install gems, in this case `jekyll`, `cucumber` and `selenium-webdriver`.

 {% prettify yaml %}